 Dust mites are a natural part of indoor environments.
 They feed on dead skin cells that we constantly shed, particularly while we sleep at night.

-When dust mite droppings accumulate in a pillow, they can not only make it heavier over time but also cause health problems for people with allergies or asthma.
+When dust mite droppings accumulate in a pillow, they can make it heavier over time and cause health problems for people with allergies or asthma.
 If you want to prevent this problem, be sure to vacuum your pillows regularly and wash them according to the manufacturer’s instructions.

 According to research, the most common fungi species in our households is Aspergillus.
 This fungus can exacerbate asthma symptoms.
 It’s especially dangerous to immuno-compromised people who suffer from leukemia, AIDS or underwent organ transplants, as it can cause life-threatening pneumonia or sinusitis.
 Synthetic and down pillows have been found to harbor more fungi than other types of pillows.